GCSE Science

 Becky10.87.96.4546

-The true value of the capacity is known to be 545 cm³, so Becky's measurements are the most accurate.
+The true value of the capacity is 545 cm³, so Becky's measurements are the most accurate.
 Her calculated capacity is the most accurate.

 Accuracy